 There are many different solutions out there that boost root growth and stability.
 However, some gardeners just dip their clippings in filtered water before placing them in their cloner and see strong, healthy clones as a result.
 The true-to-organic growers dip their clippings in undiluted aloe vera gel (the real stuff, not that green fake goo for sunburns).
 Aloe vera is rich in minerals and nutrients that promote growth.

 We recommend using an Azos solution that contains the most commonly used Azospirillum brasilense bacteria to ramp up the root growth rates of your clones.
-Combine four tablespoons of Azos with one gallon of 6.0 pH water (or filtered water) and use this solution to soak your growing media in (i.e. rockwool, plugs, or coco pellets).
-Soak the media for at least 10 minutes while you prepare a one part Azos to two parts water for your root soaking solution.
+Combine four tablespoons of Azos with one gallon of 6.0 pH water (or filtered water) and use this solution to soak your growing media in (i.e. Rockwool, plugs, or coco pellets).
+Soak the media for at least 10 minutes while you prepare a one-part Azos to two-part water for your root-soaking solution.
 Soak your plant roots for about 15 seconds before placing them in the growing medium and placing them in the cloner.

-No need to get spendy on your lights for your clones.
+No need to spend a lot on lights for your clones.
 Clones require a lot less light energy than your maturing plants.
-You can use inexpensive T5 fluorescent fixtures to get your clones going.
-The team at Way to Grow recommends using the Hortilux PowerVeg T5 bulbs to expose your plants to a small amount of UV light in preparation for transferring to more intense lighting as they move into the veg phase.
+The team at Way to Grow recommends using the Luxx LED Clone strips to expose your plants to a small amount of UV light in preparation for transferring to more intense lighting as they move into the veg phase.
 These LED light strips are the perfect replacement for a T5 fluorescent light fixture.
 The Luxx 18w Clone LED is 30% more efficient running off 18 watts, is fully waterproof, and is rated for 54,000 hours.